-Sister Norma Angel was born in Curacao, and educated mainly in the Netherlands.
-Before entering Maryknoll, she received two years of teacher training in Suriname, and then earned a Master’s degree in sociology in the Netherlands.
+Sister Norma, was born in Curacao and educated mainly in the Netherlands.
+Before entering Maryknoll, she received two years of teacher training in Suriname, and then earned a Master’s Degree in Sociology in the Netherlands.
 She is fluent in Dutch, English, Spanish, Papiamento (Curacao’s lingua franca), Sranangtonga (the language of Suriname, her mother’s birthplace), Swahili, and Bari, a language of the Sudan.

 Sister Norma works with a wide range of organizations in different parts of the world.
 She conducts workshops on racism and offers training to help participants deal with systemic, interpersonal and personal issues when dealing with diversity.
 She also does cultural coaching with individuals and groups.

 Sister Norma is a member of the Maryknoll Sisters Tanzania Region and lives in Washington, DC.
 She shares her expertise several times a year in workshops she conducts in Africa and the United States.
 Sister Norma’s seminars have drawn high praise.
 As one religious said, Sister Norma has the skills needed “to bring people together.”